 STDs (also called sexually transmitted infections or STIs) are infections that spread through sex (vaginal, oral, or anal).
 Some STDs can spread through close contact with the genitals or body fluids.

 How Do People Get Trichomoniasis?

-Trichomoniasis (trik-uh-muh-NYE-uh-siss) spreads between men and women through vaginal sex.
+Trichomoniasis (trik-uh-muh-NEYE-uh-siss) spreads between men and women through vaginal sex.
 Women can spread trich to other women through sexual contact.
 Men do not usually get trich from other men.